 • Vet your headhunter like a key hire: The best results come from a transparent, long-term partnership.
 Look for a firm with a proven track record in your niche and a clear, methodical process for assessing candidates to ensure they operate as a true extension of your team.

-What Do Tech Sales Headhunters Actually Do?
+What Does a Tech Sales Headhunter Actually Do?

 Think of a tech sales headhunter as a specialist talent agent for your revenue team.
 While a traditional recruiter might fill a wide range of roles, a headhunter focuses on finding and placing high-impact sales professionals in very specific industries, like SaaS and enterprise software.
 They act as a strategic partner for your company, going far beyond just posting a job description and waiting for applications to roll in.
 Their main goal is to connect your business with top-tier talent that can drive immediate and long-term growth.